lucastoro/denoiser/README.md

 pattern is a string, or a "r" indicating that the pattern is a regular expression.
 Both strings and regular expressions are evaluated case-sensitive, strings will be searched inside

-### Artifacts
-Each artifact configuration will contain 3 sections:
- - the `alias` subsection will hold a simple mnemonic name for the given artifact.
- - the `target` subsection will tell the algorithm from where to load the target ("bad") log file.
- - the `reference` subsection holds a list of other artifacts from which to generate the reference table.
-Note that it is possible (though not necessary) to specify multiple "reference" ("good") files from which to build the hash set.
-   All files will participate in filling the hash bucket.

 Artifacts can be loaded from the local hard drive or downloaded from the web through the HTTP(S) protocol.
 To specify a local artifact use the `file://` protocol specifier, while when downloading from the web, use either `http://` or `https://` accordingly.
 Local artifacts are always searched from the current working directory.

-It is possible to specify multiple entries in the `artifacts` section, in such a case the process will emit special "decorators" in the form `--- begin [ARTIFACT NAME] ---` and `--- end [ARTIFACT NAME] ---`that will help separate the different processing results.
-Please note that the order in which the artifacts are processed is unknown and only depends on how long it takes to process the given artifacts.

 #### A word about the file:// protocol
 The `file://` protocol used in this work may look similar to the [File URI Scheme](https://tools.ietf.org/html/rfc8089)